Rubb has Zero Tolerance for building failure.

 Most of a building’s basic cost is in the structural frame, so a heavier building usually means it is stronger.
 Ask suppliers to certify their steel weight and compare it to the weight of a Rubb building.
 In our experience, Rubb buildings often weigh 2-3 times more than competitor products.

 Hot-dip galvanizing to ASTM A123 specifications after welding provides the best long-term corrosion protection.
 Painting and in-line galvanizing give far less protection.
 Welding after fabrication leaves hidden areas unprotected and un-inspectable.
 If you are unclear about galvanizing or have further questions please contact us.

 What are the snow, wind, and “live load” ratings?

 Some suppliers gamble that snow/ice will slide off the roof.
-Building codes don’t allow that risk.
-Ask for documentation to confirm your structure will meet code standards, then verify it independently.
+Building codes don’t allow for that risk.
+Ask for documentation to confirm your structure will meet local code standards, then verify it independently.
 Rubb will gladly provide a second opinion.